-Cash and cash equivalents consist of demand deposits and a certificate of deposit with financial institutions.
+Cash deposits consist of demand deposits at local financial institutions.
+Cash equivalents are highly liquid short-term investments with remaining maturities at the purchase date of three months or less.
 Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company up to \$250,000.

-> Restricted Investments
+> Investments